Find Affordable College Courses

 Virginia Beach, VA

-Regent University ranked #7 on this year’s Best Value Public Policy Bachelor’s Degree Schools in the Southeast Region list.
-Located in the large city of Virginia Beach, Regent is a private not-for-profit college with a fairly large student population.
+With a ranking of #7, Regent University did quite well on this year’s best value schools for public policy students working on their bachelor’s degree.
+Located in the city of Virginia Beach, Regent is a private not-for-profit school with a fairly large student population.

-Regent undergraduate students pay an average of $18,820 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at Regent are $18,820 per year.
 The average amount in student loans that public policy majors at Regent take out while working on their Bachelor's Degree is $28,720.

-Georgia State University landed the #8 spot in the 2023 rankings for the best value bachelor’s degree public policy programs.
-Located in the city of Atlanta, Georgia State is a public school with a fairly large student population.
+With a ranking of #8, Georgia State University did quite well on this year’s best value schools for public policy students working on their bachelor’s degree.
+Located in the city of Atlanta, Georgia State is a public college with a very large student population.

 Georgia State undergraduate students pay an average of $24,517 in tuition and fees each year.
 On average, public policy graduates from Georgia State take out $31,835 in student loans while working on their Bachelor's Degree.